bwt-dev/bwt/doc/libbwt.md

 > You can configure `electrum_addr`/`http_addr` to `127.0.0.1:0` to bind on any available port.
 > The assigned port will be reported back via the `ready:X` notifications (see below).

-The `callback(msg_type, progress, detail_n, detail_s)` function will be called with progress updates and information about the running services, with the `progress` argument indicating the current progress as a float from 0 to 1.
+The `notify_cb(msg_type, progress, detail_n, detail_s)` function will be called with progress updates and information about the running services, with the `progress` argument indicating the current progress as a float from 0 to 1, as well as with errors.
 The meaning of the `detail_{n,s}` field varies for the different `msg_type`s, which are:

 - `booting` - Sent after the configuration is validated, right before booting up. `detail_{n,s}` are both empty.